dexter-nguyen/Stock-Price-Prediction/README.md

 Adjusted Close is the more comprehensive closing value that takes into account other forms of stock trading, like dividends and rights offerings.
 We will be predicting the Adjusted Close with diffferent periods of EMAs.
+The accuracy will be measure by: Mean Absolute Error (MEA), Root-Mean-Squared Error (RMSE), and Coefficient of Determination (R2)

 # Collaborators:
 Tran Nguyen